Blackant222/darooAI/src/app/app.md

 ---

-## 5. Migrating to a Production Backend
+## 5. Migrating to a Production Backend (Supabase + Next.js)

 To evolve this prototype into a production-ready application, you would need to implement a robust backend.
-The following sections outline how to achieve this using **Supabase** for the database and authentication, and **Next.js Server Components/Actions** for the backend logic.

 ### 5.1.
 Set Up Supabase